First Time in Phuket – Phuket FAQs

 With so many things to see and do in Phuket, renting a bike or a car seems to be one of the best ways to get around freely at a low cost.
 But it comes with some risks and dangers.
 Following these basic rules might help to avoid unnecessary trouble.

-It costs around 1,500 baht for 30mn.
-This is just an indication; the rate varies with the gasoline price, but always up, never down!
-Jet ski riders are often victims of accidents or major scams involving huge unjustified fines.
+It costs around 1,500 baht for 30 minutes.
+This is just an indication; the rate varies with the gasoline price, but it is always up, never down!
+Jet ski riders are often victims of accidents or major scams involving huge, unjustified fines.
 Stay away from them; it’s not worth it!

 Taxi Meters often forget to turn on their meter and therefore will try to overcharge you on arrival or offer a higher ‘agreed’ rate.
 Keep an eye on that meter and insist.
 Also, always assume that taxi meters, even in Bangkok, NEVER have small change.
 This can lead to serious tips!

-Tuk Tuks have a bad reputation… I feel sorry for the few drivers I met that were nice guys.
-ALWAYS agree on the fare before you go and always bargain since they will try to overcharge by default, maybe by 30%.
-It’s not recommended for girls to ride a Tuk Tuks alone at night.
-Otherwise, it’s convenient since they are everywhere, and once again, most Tuk Tuks are OK.
+Tuk Tuks have a bad reputation… I feel sorry for the few drivers I met who were nice guys.
+ALWAYS agree on the fare before you go, and always bargain since they will try to overcharge by default, maybe by 30%.
+It’s not recommended for girls to ride a tuk-tuk alone at night.
+Otherwise, it’s convenient since they are everywhere, and once again, most tuk-tuks are OK.

 The consensus recommends not drinking tap water and buying drinking water (widely available).
 Usually, your hotel will supply a couple of complimentary bottles, and 7-11 stores are everywhere.
 However, ice is safe!
 Companies supplying ice all over the island use filtered water.